ImperialCollegeLondon/ReCoDE-DeepLearning-Best-Practices/docs/learning/Additional_Best_Practices.md

 Tmux is a terminal multiplexer, which allows you to run multiple terminal sessions in a single window.
 It's especially useful when you want to run your training script on a remote server and you want to keep it running even after you close the ssh connection.

-More about tmux can be found [here](https://hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/).
+More about tmux can be found <a href="https://hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/">here</a>.
 </details>

 <details>